4GeeksAcademy/blog/blog/full-stack-developer.md

 >The full stack developer is the person in charge of build, develop, mantain and manage the whole stuff, the front end, with all the design of the website in charge of been friendly, attractive and cool, and the other side, **the backend**.

-Even though they are different disciplines from each other and therefore it can be thought that developer profiles are different from each other, with the growth of digitization in the last 10 years, the demand for front-end and back-end developers has increased by 135% leaving many companies without enough people to carry out the projects.
+Even though they are different disciplines from each other and therefore it can be thought that developer profiles are different from each other, with the growth of digitization in the last 10 years, the demand for front-end and [back-end developers](https://4geeks.com/lesson/backend-developer) has increased by 135% leaving many companies without enough people to carry out the projects.
+Due this increase on the demand of Full Stack Developers many bootcamps and universities has launched [Full Stack developer courses](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) that can be done online or face to face.
 Consequently, a new discipline arises that combines both, all developed by a single person, we call it full stack developer.
 With this explanation it is easy to define a full stack developer as a developer (or engineer) who can build, maintain and work with both the front end and the back end of a website.
 Since full-stack developers are involved with all aspects of the development process, they must have expertise in both.

 A full-stack developer can work in-house (remotely) or at a computer development company that engineers websites, software, and other components for other businesses.
 This is one of the great advantages of this job, the freedom to physically work from wherever you want, often with flexible hours and good salaries.
 Basically this is what a full stack developer is.

+Full stack developers are very often confused with Software Engineers, if you want to learn more about this you can check this article about the [differences between a Full Stack Developer and a Software Engineer](https://4geeksacademy.com/us/full-stack-developer/full-stack-developer-vs-software-engineer).

 ## Skills and Responsibilities of a Full Stack Developer